 Apart from these, butt kicks, high knees, shoulder reach, quad stretches and active squats are also effective exercises that can be taken up before riding to unleash flexibility and benefits.

 Let’s take a look at some Frequently Asked Questions regarding stretches for cycling.

 1. When to stretch?

-It is wise to stretch either after a ride or post warming up to avoid injury in cold muscles.
+It is wise to stretch either after a ride or post warming up to avoid injury in muscles.
 Dynamic stretching must replace static where one holds a fixed position to retain power output.

 2. How long should each stretch last?